 Do not miss out on Saint Maud

-This horror movie is a British production which has been playing at film festivals since premiering at TIFF [Toronto International Film Festival] on September 8, 2019.
+This horror movie is a British production that has been playing at film festivals since premiering at TIFF [Toronto International Film Festival] on September 8, 2019.
 When you get the chance to watch this movie, you really should jump at it.
-Especially if it’s a screening in a movie theater.
+Especially if it’s screening in a movie theater.

 The final scene of Saint Maud is probably one of the most perfect end scenes ever in any movie!